Multiple Output Regression with Latent Noise: Experiments

-Figure \ref{Fig_NFBC66_tulokset_ja_ajoajat} presents test data MSE and training times for the different methods.
+In this Section, the models accounting for latent noise are evaluated in terms of predictive performance on the NFBC1966 data with different training set sizes.
+Figure \ref{Fig_NFBC66_tulokset} presents the test data MSE for the different methods.
 With all training set sizes, latent-noise BRRR outperforms the other methods.
-Methods blm and BRRR without noise model perform worse than the baseline (null model) even with the largest training data containing 3761 individuals.
+Method blm performs worse than the baseline (null model), even with the largest training data set containing 3761 individuals, and BRRR without noise model requires the largest training set size in order to outperform the baseline.
+A paired t-test for the performance difference between latent-noise BRRR and independent-noise BRRR yields a p-value of 0.03 suggesting a statistically significant difference.